Spectroscopy and Coherence of an Excited-State Transition in Tm$^{3+}$:YAlO$_3$ at Telecommunication Wavelength

-Several properties make Tm:YAlO$_3$ a particularly interesting material to study.
-First, the transitions between its \textsuperscript{3}F\textsubscript{4} and the \textsuperscript{3}H\textsubscript{4} electronic manifolds comprise a so-called zero-phonon line (ZPL), i.e. the transition between their lowest Stark levels (or crystal field levels) is allowed (see Fig. \ref{fig:level_scheme} for a simplified level scheme that shows the ZPL between Y1 and X1).
-Note that only ZPLs can be coherent and hence potentially useful for quantum technology.
-But be aware that the existence of a sharp ZPL for a given rare-earth-ion transition between two such manifolds cannot be taken for granted.
-To the best of our knowledge, so far only a few Tm-doped crystals, including Tm:YAlO$_3$, have been identified to feature an excited-state ZPL.
+Several properties make Tm\textsuperscript{3+}:YAlO\textsubscript{3} a particularly interesting material to study.
+First, the transitions between its \textsuperscript{3}F\textsubscript{4} and the \textsuperscript{3}H\textsubscript{4} electronic manifolds comprise a so-called zero-phonon line (ZPL), i.e. a potentially coherent transition between their lowest Stark levels (or crystal field levels) (see figure \ref{fig:level_scheme} for a simplified level scheme that shows the ZPL between Y1 and X1).

 Second, the wavelength of the \textsuperscript{3}F\textsubscript{4} to \textsuperscript{3}H\textsubscript{4} ZPL is around 1450 nm, where transmission loss in standard optical fiber is almost as small as in the telcom C-band, 0.25 dB/km and 0.2 dB/km, respectively.
-This makes Tm:YAlO$_3$ a promising alternative to erbium-doped crystals, which feature a ground-state transition at around 1532 nm that has been exploited both for single-photon sources and quantum memory for light \cite{yu2023frequency, saglamyurek2011,miyazono2016coupling}.
+This makes Tm$^{3+}$:YAlO$_3$ a potential alternative to erbium-doped crystals, which feature a ground-state transition at around 1532 nm with optical coherence times up to 4.38 ms \cite{bottger2009effects}.
+Er-doped crystals have been exploited both for single-photon sources and quantum memory for light \cite{yu2023frequency, saglamyurek2011,miyazono2016coupling}.

-And third, also shown in Fig. \ref{fig:level_scheme}, Tm:YAlO$_3$ features three ZPLs---two ground-state transitions and one excited-state transition---that are arranged in a ring.
-This promises the development and implementation of novel protocols that require more than a single line, e.g. the creation of entangled photon pairs using two cascading transitions (transitions X1 - Y1 and Y1 - Z1 in Fig.\ref{fig:level_scheme}) as originally proposed in \cite{franson1989bell}, and quantum computing using one transition for optical state read-out (e.g. transition Z1 - X1) and another transition (e.g. transition Z1 - Y1) for dipole-blockade-based controlled 2-qubit gates, similar to the case of trapped ions \cite{Myerson2008}.
+And third, also shown in figure \ref{fig:level_scheme}, Tm\textsuperscript{3+}:YAlO\textsubscript{3} features three ZPLs---two ground-state transitions and one excited-state transition---that are arranged in a ring.
+This may allow the development and implementation of novel protocols that require more than a single line, e.g. the creation of energy-time entangled photon pairs using two cascading transitions (transitions X1 - Y1 and Y1 - Z1 in Fig.\ref{fig:level_scheme}) as originally proposed in \cite{franson1989bell}, and quantum computing using one transition for optical state read-out (e.g. transition Z1 - X1) and another transition (e.g. transition Z1 - Y1) for dipole-blockade-based controlled 2-qubit gates, similar to the case of trapped ions \cite{Myerson2008}.